Skip to main content

 nametagstringA user-defined tag for the event.

-Retrieve Workflow Data
+Retrieve Workflow and Event Details

 You can retrieve workflow details and fetch events from a specific workflow.
+Events are processed asynchronously, so you will need to poll using the event ID until the status is Completed.

 from deeprails import DeepRails